 Black-and-white Warbler Mniotilta varia

 The first report of Black-and-white Warbler is from 15 December 1933 (Stevenson & Anderson, 1994), and an old summer report is from 10 July 1976.
 They are a fairly expected species when doing any kind of woodland birding in fall, winter, and spring, and can even be found in less densely populated woods (or small groups of trees) around office parks and neighborhoods.
-They don’t seem to discriminate in terms of habitat or areas of the county, and can be found pretty much anywhere throughout.
+They don’t seem to discriminate in terms of habitat or areas of the county, and can be found pretty much anywhere throughout Jacksonville.

-Perhaps because of their commonality, many local birders don’t realize that they’re not to be expected during a brief period in the summer from the third week of May through about 1 August.
+Perhaps because of their commonality, many local birders don’t realize that Black-and-white Warblers are not to be expected during a brief period in the summer from the third week of May through about 1 August.
 They do occur occasionally in July but virtually never in June (there are no verifiable June records).
 The best windows of time to look for them: 10 April through 1 May and 15 September through 15 October.

 Prothonotary Warbler Protonotaria citrea